BeauJoh/thesis/source/12-chapter-4-aiwc.md

 An architecture-independent method ensures an accurate characterization of inherent program behaviour, without bias due to architecture-dependent features that vary widely between different types of accelerators.

-This work presents Architecture Independent Workload Characterization (AIWC) tool --  the first architecture-independent workload characterization framework for heterogeneous compute platforms, proposing a set of metrics determining the suitability and performance of an application on any parallel HPC architecture.
-The tool, AIWC, is a plugin for the open-source Oclgrind simulator.
-It supports parallel workloads and is capable of characterizing OpenCL codes currently in use in the supercomputing setting.
-AIWC simulates an OpenCL device by directly interpreting LLVM instructions, and the resulting metrics may be used for performance prediction and developer feedback to guide device-specific optimizations.
+To this end, we present the Architecture Independent Workload Characterization (AIWC) tool.
+AIWC simulates the execution of OpenCL kernels to collect architecture-independent features that characterize each code, which may also be used in performance prediction.

-Support for multi-threaded or parallel workloads is achieved by collecting metrics that indicate both instruction and thread-level parallelism.
+AIWC is the first workload characterization tool to support multi-threaded or parallel workloads, which it achieves by collecting metrics that indicate both instruction and thread-level parallelism.
 Exploitable coarse-grained parallelism is measured by counting the number of work-items and barriers encountered.
 Instructions To Barrier (ITB) and Instructions per Thread (IPT) can be used to indicate workload irregularity or imbalance.

-We demonstrate the use of AIWC to characterize a variety of codes in the Extended OpenDwarfs Benchmark Suite [@johnston18opendwarfs] -- presented as EOD from chapter 3.
+We demonstrate the use of AIWC to characterize a variety of codes in the Extended OpenDwarfs Benchmark Suite [@johnston18opendwarfs] -- presented in chapter 3.
+A majority of this Chapter was published in the LLVM-HPC workshop proceedings as part of the 30th International Conference for High Performance Computing, Networking, Storage, and Analysis (SC18) 2018 [@aiwc2018].
+Additionally, work from [Section @sec:case-study-bio] has been submitted as as Special Issue paper in the International Journal of High Performance Computing Applications (IJHPCA) and is currently under review.

 ## Metrics